-We went to Umdois and Futliga's studio to talk with Fabio Nakano about what it's like to manage a YouTube Channel, the pressure of creating good content, the whole soccer lifestyle and soccer boots.
-Because, if it's some kind of footwear it's got stories to tell.
-Fabio showed us his custom Nike Hypervenom Phantom III Elite which he has never put on his feet.
+We went down to the Umdois channel and Futliga’s studio to talk to Fábio Nakano about managing YouTube channels, the pressure of creating good quality content, the soccer lifestyle and soccer boots.
+Because if they’re some sort of sneaker they have their story to tell.
+Fábio welcomed us into the studio with his custom Hypervenom Phantom III elite in hands.
+Yeah, that’s right, in his hands.
+He never put them on, so they would not get scuffed up.

 “I’m Fábio Nakano, I do Audio-Visual for social medias search as YouTube and Instagram.
 I have two channels, Umdois and FutLiga, a channel only about soccer content, which is something I am crazy about, not so much on the pro soccer side of things but more on the whole soccer lifestyle.
 Since I come from an audio-visual background and it’s also what I work with today, I turn my passion into videos.
 And soccer came into my life through two different ways – is something that I like and as something that I work with.
 I was able to find that balance with working with what I really love. and that has brought me amazing experiences, even being here with you guys today, I think is pretty cool.”